hsantefort12/DAC_Calculator/README.md

 5. Enter npm start

 ## NOTE:
-After running npm i, you may need to explicitly install electron because NPM sucks.
+After running npm i, you may need to explicitly install electron because NPM might miss it.
 Enter npm i --save-dev electron
+You may also need to expicitly install electron-packager.
+Enter npm i --save-dev electron-packager

 ## To Build